lsst-ts/observatory-ops-docs/Observatory-Control-System/Non-standard-Operations/Computer-Room-Shutdown/index.rst

 **Lsstcam:**

-- Any of the "new" servers. lsstcam-dc1-dc9, lsstcam-dc101, lsstcam-mcm1, lsstcam-db02, lsstcam-vs1
+- Any of the "legacy" servers can be shutdown. lsstcam-dc01-dc10, lsstcam-mcm, lsstcam-db01, lsstcam-vs01
-- Any lsstcam machines part of diagnostic cluster (except lsstcam-d01).   lsstcam-dc02.cp.lsst.org  - 10
+- Any lsstcam machines part of diagnostic cluster (except lsstcam-dc1).   lsstcam-dc2.cp.lsst.org  - lsstcam-dc9, lsstcam-dc100,
-- lsstcam-vs01 (image visualization server)
+- lsstcam-vs1 (image visualization server)

-* Auxtel
+**Auxtel:**

 auxtel-dc01.cp.lsst.org - can always be shut down first, it is only used for image visualization

 *If we are not actively taking data e.g. during the daytime, during the weekend, or during a week when the AuxTel is NOT operating on sky:*

 auxtel-archiver.cp.lsst.org - can always be shut down if we are not taking data, will lose ability to ingest data in Butler if taking data

-auxtel-daq-mgt.cp.lsst.org - can always be shut down if we are not taking data, will lose connection/monitoring of the WREB a

 Tier 2
 ------